Bermet777/Meeting-Room-Reservation-App/README.md

 # Online Meeting room booking app
-# Setting Up the MERN Booking App
+# Setting Up the Meeting room Booking App

 This guide will walk you through the process of setting up the MERN Booking App on your local machine.